amnahsiddique/graphenee/docs/get_started.rst

 	}
 	}

- 18. Create a new class, for form, extend it with trAbstractForm and provide type of Bean which is created.
+ 18. Create a new class, for form, extend it with TRAbstractForm and provide type of Bean which is created.

  .. code-block: bash